mauchede/dotfiles/README.md

 ## Contributing

 1. Fork it.
-2. Create your branch: `git checkout -b my-new-feature`.
+2. Create your branch: `git checkout -b feature/my-new-feature`.
 3. Commit your changes: `git commit -am 'Add some feature'`.
-4. Push to the branch: `git push origin my-new-feature`.
+4. Push to the branch: `git push origin feature/my-new-feature`.
 5. Submit a pull request.

 If you like / use this project, please let me known by adding a [★](https://help.github.com/articles/about-stars/) on the [GitHub repository](https://github.com/mauchede/dotfiles).